Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### Providing default DRM system configuration ### {#CPS-mpd-drm-config}

 A DASH service SHOULD supply a default [=DRM system configuration=] in the MPD for all supported [=DRM systems=] in all encrypted [=adaptation sets=].
-This enables playback without the need for DASH client customization or additional client-side configuration. [=DRM system configuration=] MAY also be supplied by logic executed at runtime (e.g. to load the values from configuration files), replacing or enhancing the defaults provided in the MPD.
+This enables playback without the need for DASH client customization or additional client-side configuration. [=DRM system configuration=] MAY also be supplied by [=solution-specific logic and configuration=], replacing or enhancing the defaults provided in the MPD.

 Any number of `ContentProtection` descriptors ([[!MPEGDASH]] 5.8.4.1) MAY be present in the MPD to provide [=DRM system configuration=].
 These descriptors SHALL be defined on the [=adaptation set=] level.
 The contents MAY be ignored by the DASH client if overridden by [=solution-specific logic and configuration=] - the [=DRM system configuration=] in the MPD simply provides default values known at content authoring time.